ballerina-platform/ballerina-dev-website/swan-lake/learn/processing-data-events/using-language-integrated-queries.md

 ## Query Expressions

-Query expressions allow you to generate a list, table, string, or an XML.
+Query expressions allow you to generate a list, table, string, or XML.
 The sections below include the clauses you can use in a query expression.

 ### Query Clauses